mbandyo/Insurance-Claims-Analysis/README.md

 * The dataset is divided into training and test datasets. </br>
 * Build resampling models (Oversampling, SMOTE sampling, undersampling, combination of over and undersampling)
 * Train the model on training dataset and test on test dataset.
+### Ensemble Models:
+The first ensemble model was built with Random Forest Classifier. </br>
+The imbalanced report provides the following metric.
+Precision: 52%;

 ### Tableau files